-In order to power the board, we used a USB to USB micro B converter cable.
-The USB was plugged into a PC, and the USB micro B end was plugged into the launchpad.
-The PC was loaded with Code Composer Studio, which our team used to program, debug, and flash our microcontroller.
+In order to power the board, we will be using a USB to USB micro B converter cable.
+The USB will be plugged into a PC, and the USB micro B end will be plugged into the launchpad.
+The PC will be loaded with Code Composer Studio, which our team will use to program, debug, and flash our microcontroller.
 Onboard the MSP430G2ET launchpad is the eZ-FET Onboard Debug Probe.
-This module enables debugging and programming, as well as communication between the PC and launchpad.
-This gave us great debugging capabilities in the development process of our microcontroller.
-Housed in this module are power converters which convert the 5V from the PC down to 3.3V in order to provide input power to the microcontroller.
-In addition to the onboard debug probe, the launchpad provided a module which can provide real-time power consumption readings and state updates from the MCU.
-This was incredibly helpful to us when trying to achieve our low-power goals.
-We were able to observe exactly how much power our MCU is consuming under various tests.
+This module will enable debugging and programming, as well as communication between the PC and launchpad.
+This will give us great debugging capabilities in the development process of our microcontroller.
+Housed in this module are power converters which will convert the 5V from the PC down to 3.3V in order to provide input power to the microcontroller.
+In addition to the onboard debu probe, the launchpad will provide a module which can provide real-time power consumption readings and state updates from the MCU.
+This will be incredibly helpful to us when trying to achieve our low-power goals.
+We will be able to observe exactly how much power our MCU is consuming under various tests.

-Once we fully tested the microcontroller's outputs using the launchpad, we connected the multiple peripherals to the microcontroller's output pins on the launchpad board.
-This included connecting the motor, piezo speaker, and ultrasonic sensor.
-After connecting the peripherals, we ran the program using artificial development kit signals to command the microcontroller.
-These are serial inputs from the PC sent to the microcontroller over UART.
-These commands eventually came from the object-detection development kit instead.
-We then verified the program on the microcontroller through this method, and ran multiple test cases.
-This includes different orders of execution of each peripheral, and varying durations of time between each of these.
-For example, one of the tests looked like: PC commands MCU to open the hatch via the motor, 2 seconds later, the PC commands the MCU to take an ultrasonic sensor reading, and finally 1 second later, the PC commands the MCU to close the hatch again, and play a sound on the piezo speaker.
-Through this testing, we were able to identify any bugs in the microcontroller's program.
-An example of a bug we encountered is the microcontroller not being able to complete a task if the command was sent too soon after the previous command.
-Through repeated testing, and program editing, we were able to have a working microcontroller and peripherals system that works smoothly and efficiently.
+Once we have fully tested the microcontroller's outputs using the launchpad, we will connect the multiple peripherals to the microcontroller's output pins on the launchpad board.
+This will include connecting the motor, piezo speaker, and ultrasonic sensor.
+After connecting the peripherals, we will be running the program using artificial development kit signals to command the microcontroller.
+This will be serial inputs from the PC sent to the microcontroller over UART.
+These commands will eventually come from the object-detection development kit instead.
+We will verify the program on the microcontroller through this method, and run multiple test cases.
+This will include different orders of execution of each peripheral, and varying durations of time between each of these.
+For example, a test might look like: PC commands MCU to open the hatch via the motor, 2 seconds later, the PC commands the MCU to take an ultrasonic sensor reading, and finally 1 second later, the PC commands the MCU to close the hatch again, and play a sound on the piezo speaker.
+Through this testing, we will be able to identify any bugs in the microcontroller's program.
+An example of a bug we might encounter is the microcontroller not being able to complete a task if the command was sent too soon after the previous command.
+Through repeated testing, and program editing, we should have a working microcontroller and peripherals system that works smoothly and efficiently.